percona/percona-server-mongodb-operator/source/compare.rst

 MongoDB topologies
 ******************

-Replica sets, arbiters, sharding and other node types.
+The next comparison is focused on replica sets, arbiters, sharding and other node types.

 +---------------------------+-------------------------------+---------------------+---------------------+-----------------------------+
 | Feature/Product           | Percona Operator for MongoDB  | Bitnami Helm Chart  | KubeDB for MongoDB  | MongoDB Community Operator  |